icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 #### **Experiment:**

 The experiment section contains details that are relevant to the experimental requirements imposed during sequencing.
+The fields include:

 | Payload Field                        | Attribute                                               | Description                                                                                            | Permissible Values               |
 | ------------------------------------ | ------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ | -------------------------------- |